16 Myths About Programming

 5- The best programming language is, of course, X.

 Basically, programming languages are tools that you use to solve a problem.
 Depending on your problem, the language that suits your needs may change.
-Apart from that, you can love a programming language more if you feel more comfortable with it or that language is more suitable for you.
+Besides, you can love a programming language more if you feel more comfortable with it or that language is more suitable for you.

 But it is not logical to make a superiority ranking among programming languages and rewrite your working system in another language because it is “hype” without foreseeing any benefits.